Home

 Clipper Ship City of Adelaide BENEATH THE SOUTHERN CROSS

 In 1999 the book I was writing about my tall ships travels was abandoned when I discovered the plight of 1864 clipper ship City of Adelaide aka Carrick.
 She became my obsession.
 I had to know why she was threatened with demolition at the Scottish Maritime Museum at Irvine, in the country of Scotland.
-My book Clipper Ship City of Adelaide BENEATH THE SOUTHERN CROSS is available to buy from 31 July 2019.
-A painting by G McMillan from 1991 forms the basis for the dust jacket of the book, supplied courtesy of The Scottish Maritime Museum.
+My book Clipper Ship City of Adelaide BENEATH THE SOUTHERN CROSS is available A painting by G McMillan from 1991 forms the basis for the dust jacket of the book, supplied courtesy of The Scottish Maritime Museum.

 This image was taken on board MV Palanpur, the heavy-lift vessel that carried City of Adelaide from Rotterdam to Port Adelaide, where she is now open to the public as a museum.